nkarunakar/netconf_gui/README.md

 	**All GET/GETCONFIG operations results, if successful, will be saved in disk as XML file under working directory.**
 	**Output will also be shown in GUI in read-only text box "Output"**

- 6. If supported by ynag definition, user can perform RPC ACTIONS for selected YANG. *(via ncclient dispatch module)*
+ 6. If supported by yang definition, user can perform RPC ACTIONS for selected YANG. *(via ncclient dispatch module)*

  ---